denten-books/plain-text/main.md

 this, becase all n-order Turing machines are limited in computational power by the physical capabailities of that bottom-most device.
-If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can observe the turtle on the bottom, which has its head in the symbolic and its feet in the physical world.
+If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can examine the turtle at the bottom, which has its head in the symbolic and its feet in the physical world.
-Literature in the Computer Science on Turing machines tends to confront Turing machines as algorithms, in other words, as virtual, second-order symbolic representations, rarely paying heed to that strange bottom-most turtle.
-As a mechanism, that first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
-The history of its development *as a device* differs from its symbolic, mathematical provenance in interesting and instructive ways.
+Literature in the computer science on Turing machines tends to confront Turing machines as algorithms, in other words, as virtual, second-order symbolic representations, rarely paying heed to that strange bottom-most turtle.
+Yet it is impossible to entirely disassosiate the impliment from the symbol.
+Charles Petzold writes PENCIL and PAPER.

+Confrontaed as a mechanism, a first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
+The history of its development *as a device* differs from its symbolic, mathematical provenance[^ln2-turing] in interesting and instiuctive ways.

+[^ln-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
+It follows Descartes, Frege, Russel, Hilbert, Godel, and Wittgenstein (roughly in that order) [@petzold]

 Although Turing's original article did not include any drawings, he describes his "a-machine" in terms of paper tape medium, scanning, erasing, "writing down